qrclip/capacitor-file-chunk/README.md

 ![My Image](./demo/src/assets/capacitor-file-chunk.jpg)

+In the future, we plan to expand the documentation with more examples showcasing various use cases for the Capacitor File Chunk plugin.
+Currently, there is an example demonstrating [how to download large files](https://github.com/qrclip/capacitor-file-chunk/tree/main/demo/src/app/download01) using the fetch API and range request headers.
+This example serves as a starting point for users exploring the capabilities of the plugin.
+As we continue to develop and enhance the plugin, we will add more examples to cover a broader range of scenarios and help users effectively leverage the plugin's functionality in their projects.

+Please note that although the example code is written in Angular, the base classes provided for you to use in your own projects do not rely on Angular-specific features or services.
+This is intentional to ensure that the plugin can be easily adapted and integrated into projects built with other frameworks.
+The goal is to make the Capacitor File Chunk plugin versatile and accessible to developers working with various platforms and technologies.

 ## Use

 In the demo project, you'll find a component named [usage](https://github.com/qrclip/capacitor-file-chunk/tree/main/demo/src/app/usage/usage.page.ts), which demonstrates all the methods described below.
 You can see how simple it is to use.